unaialro/inin/readme.txt

 Group 0:
     We use these files to link and obtain compiled executable files.
     -mk0.mk: Makefile
     -h0.h: Main header file.
-It contains the class headers as well as the main path.
+It contains the class headers as well as the main path (you should change this one to match your own).

 Group 1:
     The following files contain the backbone of the protocol.